prometheus/docs/content/docs/practices/instrumentation.md

 ### Do not overuse labels

-Each labelset is an additional timeseries that has RAM, CPU, disk, and network costs.
+Each labelset is an additional time series that has RAM, CPU, disk, and network costs.
 Usually the overhead is negligible, but in scenarios with lots of metrics and hundreds of labelsets across hundreds of servers, this can add up quickly.